StaffanHynge/E-commerce-store-v1/README.md

 - The event/venue/bag pages uses card attributes for the items because it packages the information well and makes the layout easy to follow on both small and large screen sizes.
 - I have a minmal approach on my site because I want only the keywords and the information to be easy to see and understand.
 - My color is light blue/turqouise because I want to have a light visual on my site because that is what I like myself and I wanted to have a background that I personally have not seen before to make the page stand out compared to others.
+- I chose a font that is easy to read, with a friendly and inviting shape, ensuring clarity and creating a visually appealing experience for visitors

 ## SEO